Mayer-Vietoris squares in algebraic geometry: Gluing of algebraic spaces along Mayer--Vietoris squares

 If $W$ is Deligne--Mumford, then there exists an \'etale presentation $W'\to W$.
-If $W$ is as in the second case, then by~\cite[Thm.~7.2]{MR2774654} there exists an \'etale representable morphism $W'\to W$ and a finite faithfully flat morphism $V\to W'$ such that $V$ is affine.
+If $W$ is as in \itemref{PI:cocartesian-in-cat-of-quasi-DM:qfd} or \itemref{PI:cocartesian-in-cat-of-quasi-DM:lqfsd}, then by~\cite[Thm.~7.2]{MR2774654} or~\cite[Prop.~6.11]{MR3084720} there exist an \'etale representable morphism $W'\to W$ and a finite faithfully flat morphism $V\to W'$ such that $V$ is affine.